How to get a quick snapshot of your current and future health

 In short, YouCheck helps you know where you stand in terms of your health.
 Now that’s progress!
 Speaking of progress, it may involve seeing your doctor, which brings us to the second great disappearance…

 Back in the day, every part of your body was examined during a doctor checkup.
-These days, the process is quicker, more efficient and more effective, with the list of things that get checked depending on your age.
+These days, the process is quicker, more efficient and more effective, because the list of things that get checked depends on your age.

-Again, that’s where the “Men’s Maintenance Guide” comes in.
-It takes the hassle and confusion out of key medical questions you need to ask your doctor, and provides an awesome all-in-one checklist of essential screening tests and vaccinations.
+Does that sound like a lot to remember?
+We’ve got you.
+Download the free Men’s Maintenance Guide right now to get the 411 on all of that.
+(If you don’t know what “the 411” is, no worries.
+No one dials 4-1-1 anymore either!)
+The “Men’s Maintenance Guide” takes the hassle and confusion out of key medical questions you need to ask your doctor, and provides an awesome all-in-one checklist of essential screening tests and vaccinations.

 How often should you get a blood test?
 The Guide can help.
 When do you need booster shots?
 The Guide can help.
 What can you do to stay healthy?
 The Guide also offers easy everyday tips that can help you look and feel like a superhero (minus the Spandex, unless that’s your thing).
 Where can I find a working payphone?
 Ummmm…good luck with that!